pierisRassat/oc-projet2/README.md

 Fonts are sized in pixels rather than in em/rem for being the closest possible to the PNG model.

-Width are sized in % for being responsive at any viewport width.
+Width are sized in % for being coherently responsive at any viewport width.